pixelninja/sitemap_xml/README.markdown

 By default it assumes the index/home page will have the type "index" and global pages have the type "sitemap".

 If you use a different convention in your Page Type field then you can change these in the System > Preferences page.

+**It is recommended to use the [Page Type Tool extension](http://symphony-cms.com/download/extensions/view/72108/).
+This will make adding page types to multiple pages a lot easier.**

 Also needed for correct output is the priority of each page, which is added to the pages Page Type field.
 By default it will return `<priority>0.5</priority>`.